apache/datafusion/dev/release/README.md

 If you would like to propose your change for inclusion in a release branch

-1. follow normal workflow to create PR to `master` branch and wait for its approval and merges.
+1. follow normal workflow to create PR to `main` branch and wait for its approval and merges.
-2. after PR is squash merged to `master`, branch from most recent release branch (e.g. `branch-18`), cherry-pick the commit and create a PR to release branch.
+2. after PR is squash merged to `main`, branch from most recent release branch (e.g. `branch-18`), cherry-pick the commit and create a PR to release branch.

 ## Prerequisite